The Mirrors, Focuser, and Tube Ring

 The other major oddity of the Explore Scientific FirstLight 8” Dobsonian is its 2.5” (really 2”) hexagonal rack-and-pinion focuser.
-This high-quality focuser is lifted, again, from faster Newtonian reflectors intended for imaging-but more importantly, for whatever reason, it requires that an included extension tube be installed to reach focus with almost any eyepiece, resulting in the eyepiece being about 8 inches away from the tube wall (the focuser itself without the extension is already unusually tall).
+This high-quality focuser is lifted, again, from faster Newtonian reflectors intended for imaging.
+But more importantly, to reach focus with almost any eyepiece, you have to install the extension tube that comes with it.
+This makes the eyepiece about 8 inches away from the tube wall (the focuser is already unusually tall without the extension).
 Most Dobsonians have a focal plane only a few inches from the tube wall.
 Having the focus further out means that the secondary mirror must be bigger than usual, or else wide-angle eyepieces might vignette, and it means the focuser body itself is more likely to sag, and the scope is usually trickier to balance.
 While sagging isn’t a problem thanks to the 2.5” hex focuser’s high build quality, I can’t help but find this design choice a little strange.
 Thankfully, it works quite well, despite the unusuality of the arrangement.

 Lastly, the FirstLight 8” Dobsonian uses rotatable tube rings with the scope’s altitude bearings screwed onto them rather than having bearings bolted to the tube walls.
 This not only allows you to slide the tube back and forth for balance (which we’ll go into later) and rotate it to put the eyepiece at a convenient location, but it also means you could take the tube off the Dobsonian mount, attach a dovetail, and put it on an equatorial mount for astrophotography.
 And thanks to its ridiculous amounts of extra focuser travel, the FirstLight 8” will have no trouble focusing with a DSLR camera and adapter.